VISIT THE HOMESCHOOL PLANNING RESOURCE PAGE FOR MORE ABOUT PLANNING YOUR HOMESCHOOL.

 2. Yearly Overview

-Choose which subjects you will cover and make a list.
+Choose which subjects you want to study next year and make a list.
 Include details such as the time period for history, the focus for science and nature study, and which artists and composers you will study.
 (Wondering what subjects we cover?
 It’s all detailed here.)
 While the list looks daunting, you will not cover every subject every day or even every week.
 Be sure to include subjects for the whole child—body, soul, spirit.